 This section includes an overview of limited liability companies, a comparison between LLCs and corporations, tax information, and resources to help you craft an LLC operating agreement and file your articles of organization and more.

 Setting up an LLC Business Bank Account

-If your LLC is sued and you can't demonstrate separateness between business and personal finances and expenses, you and your partners may become just as liable for the debts and liabilities of the business as is the LLC.
+If your LLC is sued and you can't demonstrate separateness between business and personal finances and expenses, you and your partners may become personally liable for the debts and liabilities of the business.
 Setting up an LLC bank account adds a layer of protection for members of the LLC.

-Will I Need a Business License to Operate an LLC?
+Will I Need a Business License To Operate an LLC?

-The short answer is, "it depends."
 Depending on the type of business you will be operating, you may need to obtain a combination of federal, state, and local licenses in order to legally set up shop.
-Businesses requiring a federal license usually involve interstate commerce such as trucking, agricultural products, alcohol, aviation, firearms and weaponry, fish and wildlife, maritime transportation, mining or drilling, nuclear energy and broadcast communications.
+Businesses requiring a federal license usually involve interstate commerce, such as trucking, agricultural products, alcohol, aviation, firearms and weaponry, fish and wildlife, maritime transportation, mining or drilling, nuclear energy, and broadcast communications.

-Seeking Professional Help from a Business Attorney
+Seeking Professional Help From a Business Attorney

+If your business is a nonprofit or if you have complex questions, an attorney's expertise can be invaluable.
 Every state has different laws regarding the formation of an LLC.
 Understanding the basics and seeking help from a legal professional when you need it can save you time and money later down the road.
 A business attorney in your area can help you with matters such as how to name your LLC, assistance with drafting a buyout agreement, understanding the tax implications of your LLC, and more.